webrecorder/pywb/README.md

    sort -m mypath/cdx/*.cdx | sort -c > mypath/merged_cdx/merge_1.cdx
    ```

-   (The merged cdx will have multiple ' CDX ' headers due to the merge.. these headers do not need to stripped out as pywb ignores them)
+   (The merged cdx will start with several ` CDX` headers due to the merge.
+These headers indicate cdx format and should be all the same!
+    They are always first and pywb ignores them)

-   Then in the yaml config, set `index_paths` to point to `mypath/merged_cdx/merged_1.cdx`
+   In the yaml config, set `index_paths` to point to `mypath/merged_cdx/merged_1.cdx`